binu-alexander/metaprompter/Metaprompt.md

 * Adjust parameters for **granular control**.
 * Reuse templates for **consistent results**.
 * Works in **any LLM**.
-* Pro tip → Use a snippet expander to quickly drop in the full transformer.
+* Pro tip → Use a snippet expander to quickly drop in the full transformer into any LLM chat
+* Checkout a custom GPT that is baed on this https://chatgpt.com/g/g-68aea2a957a8819186af31f366b178df-baxter-prompt-butler-json

 ---